Making deepfake porn without consent could soon be a crime in England - KESQ

 London (CNN) — The creation of sexually explicit deepfake content is likely to become a criminal offense in England and Wales as concern grows over the use of artificial intelligence to exploit and harass women.

-Under a draft law, anyone who creates such an image or video of another adult without their consent — even if they don’t intend to share it — would face a criminal record and an unlimited fine, the UK justice department announced Tuesday.
+Under a draft law, anyone who creates such an image or video of another adult without their consent — even if they don’t intend to share it — would face a criminal record and an unlimited fine, the UK Ministry of Justice announced Tuesday.
 It is already illegal in England and Wales to share explicit deepfakes without the subject’s consent, with perpetrators facing jail time.

 Deepfakes are images or videos that have been manipulated, often using AI, to give the impression that someone has done or said something that they have not.